huzeifa/starter-hugo-academic-sakina/content/project/example/index.md

 ![](levels_of_organisation.png)

-Organisms carry out seven **life processes**:
+**Life processes**

+All organisms carry out the following life processes:

 * Movement - they can move from place to place or move parts of themselves.
 * Reproduction - they can make more of themselves.
 * Sensitivity - they can sense and respond to stimuli around them.
 * Growth - they can increase in size.
 * Respiration - they use glucose and oxygen to release energy.
 * Excretion - they can produce waste and get rid of it.
 * Nutrition - they require food for energy, growth and overall health.

+For anything to be living, it should be able to carry out all the above life processes.